jembi/JeMPI/documentation/api.md

 ## POST /search/(golden|patient)
 The following endpoint is used for the simple search either for golden or patient records.

-Below a sample of the request :
+Below a sample of the request body :
 ```json
 // POST /search/golden
 {